Leasehold/tokenshop/README.md

 # tokenshop
-A node to allow anyone to sell Lisk-based tokens in exchange for fiat currency.
+A node which allows anyone to sell Lisk-based or Leasehold-based tokens in exchange for fiat currency.